How Can I Avoid Catching Coronavirus on Public Transportation?

 In a June 2020 review in the journal The Lancet, face masks, specifically N95 or similar respirators, were found to be effective at preventing virus transmission.
 And on some mass transit systems, such as New York City’s, masks are required.
+(Although, N95s should be reserved for healthcare workers.
+Transmission is still preventable with other types of face masks.)
 If you normally used your train time to scarf down breakfast or have a coffee, that would obviously require removing your mask, so it’s also best to avoid eating or drinking until you’re at your destination to avoid getting sick.
-(Need a face?
+(Need a face mask?
 Here’s how to make your own face mask for coronavirus protection and face masks you can buy that are good for exercise or during hot weather.)

 Consider eye protection